-This course is an introduction to the subject of wills and probate law.
-Topics to be covered include: basic estate planning including drafting a basic will and the five basic steps of estate administration.
+This will focus on an introduction to the subject of wills and probate law.
+Topics include: basic estate planning including drafting a basic will, as well as the five basic steps of estate administration.
+(3 credits)

 Student Learning Outcomes (SLOs)